UMass-UAS-Salt-Marsh/marshmap/README.md

    images, and canopy height estimates from the difference between mid-summer and early spring DEMs.
 4. `sample` sample images at points where we have field-collected data, creating a data table for modeling.
-5. `fit` build statistical models of vegetation cover with random forest, Adaboost (planned), or potentially other modeling frameworks and report model assessment.
+5. `fit` build statistical models of vegetation cover with random forests, AdaBoost (planned), or potentially other modeling frameworks and report model assessment.
 6. `assess` provide a model assessment.
-This is normally included in `fit`, but `assess` may be called separately to assess the fit of a model built on one or more sites and applited to other sites.
+This is normally included in `fit`, but `assess` may be called separately to assess the fit of a model built on one or more sites and applied to other sites.
 7. `map` produce geoTIFF maps of predicted vegetation cover.